 In most people a certain event, such as pregnancy or an infection, provides a trigger for this chain of events in APS.
 Pregnancy itself (even without APS) makes a blood clot more likely to develop.

-APS can cause many different problems affecting many different parts of the body.
+APS can cause many different problems and symptoms affecting many different parts of the body.
 The main problems are:

 - Blood clots in the placenta (thromboses in the placenta).